ShareXin/ShareXin/README.md

 I can't test Mac at the moment, all I know is that it compiles.

 ## Changelog
+#### [0.3.2] - 2017-07-25
+- Cleaned help messages, used GNU coreutil messages for some items

 #### [0.3.1] - 2017-07-25
 - Separated main.rs into {main, help, file, send}.rs, less scrolling

 #### [0.3.0] - 2017-07-25
 - Die Deutsche Sprache!